kostasKar/logoMor/README.md

 - The editor has many IDE features as keyword highlighting (also distinguishing plain commands from move commands), search highlighting, auto bracket closing etc

 ## Contributing
-I would love to be sent any LogoMor sketches and include them to the Demos Feel free to submit issues and enhancement requests.
+I would love to be sent any LogoMor sketches and include them to the Demos
+Also feel free to submit issues and enhancement requests.

 ## License